BellamyDev/BelEncrypt/README.md

 # BelEncrypt

 BelEncrypt is a command-line encryption tool written in C#.
 It converts text into a series of encrypted codes based on a custom letter-to-code mapping.
-The program supports both uppercase and lowercase letters by converting all letters to lowercase before encryption.
-It also offers a verbose mode for detailed operation logging.
+The program supports both encryption and decryption.
+It accepts both uppercase and lowercase letters (converting all letters to lowercase before processing) and offers a verbose mode for detailed operation logging.

 ---